GraphWalker/graphwalker.github.io/content/general_workflow/Tests_execution.md

 ```

 ### Functional test example
 This is a test where GraphWalker covers the complete graph.
-It will start from **e_Init**, and end as soon as the stop condition is fulfilled.
-Which is is 100% coverage of all edges.
+It will start from **e_Init**, and ends as soon as the stop condition is fulfilled, i.e. 100% coverage of all edges.

 ```java
 @Test